mmahsereci/mmahsereci.github.io/_pages/about.md

 Amazon Retail (AMZN) Cambridge as Machine Learning Scientist.
 I graduated from the Max-Planck Institute for Intelligent Systems (MPI) T&uuml;bingen.

-My research interests are stochastic optimization, numerical integration, probabilistic numerics, and statistical emulation.
+My research interests are
+stochastic optimization,
+probabilistic numerics,
+numerical integration and
+statistical emulation.
 I am also an active contributor and maintainer of open source software projects on GitHub.